Horse Racing Handicaps Explained

 In horse racing, a handicap race in which the abilities of all the runners are theoretically equalised through the weight each of them carries.
-This weight is decided by a handicapper, who usually works for the racing authority under which the race will be run, so for example the British Horseracing Authority for handicap races run in Britain.
+This weight is decided by a handicapper, who usually works for the racing authority under which the race will be run, according to the Racing Based Handicapping System.

 Why do we have handicapping in horse racing?

 There are two main reasons for running handicap races.
 The first is to give a chance to horses with lesser ability when they take on superior animals.
 Whether it is through handicapping or grading (as in dog racing), the judgement of individual runners’ ability is the crucial part.

 The other main reason for running handicaps is for punters.
 If the runners all have theoretically the same chance based on ability, the betting market will be more competitive.
 If Tiger Roll and Walk In The Mill both raced in the Grand National off identical marks, the former would just need to get round to win and the prices would reflect that.
 If he gives Walk In The Mill 20lb, their chances are much closer to even-money each of two.